kowainik/relude/README.md

 ### Running HLint on CI

-Instead of storing `relude`-specific `.hlint.yaml` file inside your repository, you can run HLint with this file automatically on any CI service such as [Travis CI](https://travis-ci.org/) or [Circle CI](https://circleci.com/).
+Instead of storing a `relude`-specific `.hlint.yaml` file inside your repository, you can run HLint with this file automatically on any CI service such as [Travis CI](https://travis-ci.org/) or [Circle CI](https://circleci.com/).
 For this you need to: